 Computer science major Devon Ellis (’15) found some unique experiential opportunities through both what AND whom he knew.
 The quality of his education at NNU and the outstanding alumni networking he had access to have given him a foundation for success.

-For mass communication major Vlad Imakaev, the pursuit of a dream has led him to the USA from his home country of Ukraine.
-Vlad believes that by attending Northwest Nazarene University and studying with the NNU Film School he can one day accomplish his goal of making films.
+For mass communication major Vlad Imakaev, the pursuit of a dream led him to the United States from his home country of Ukraine.
+Vlad believes that by attending Northwest Nazarene University and studying with the NNU Film School he can one day accomplish his goal of converting his novels into films.

 "Being the first of my family to attend NNU, I am still baffled and impressed by the NNU community," reflects current student Carly Gilmore.
 "But, it wasn’t until my third Homecoming weekend here that I started to realize the campus community is just a fraction—the surface—of the entire NNU community."